About

 I’ve also started two new research projects.
 The first is on biomanufacturing—the commercial-scale production of fuels and chemicals from agricultural biomass and wastes—in the US and Brazil.
 The second is on wastewater resource recovery in California, as part of a collaborative NSF project titled Retooling Extraction that explores shifting modes of extraction of and around water in response to anticipated challenges at the water-food-energy nexus.

 My research has been supported by the National Science Foundation, Rice University, Harvard University, the Brazilian Studies Association, and Haverford College.
+I received a PhD in Cultural Anthropology from Rice University and a BA in Biology and Anthropology from Haverford College.
 Prior to starting my doctoral studies I worked as a research assistant in a molecular biology lab at the University of California San Francisco.